Selonka/RelationshipCol/README.md

 ## Installation ##

-Before the installation a little preparation is necessary, the files events_inc.php and relationship_api.php in the Mantis Core folder must be replaced by the files in the Manipulated Core Files.
-Before this happens a backup of the files should be made.
+Before the installation a little preparation is necessary, the file relationship_api.php in the Mantis Core folder must be replaced by the file in the Manipulated Core Files.
+Before this happens a backup of the file should be made.

 Alternatively the following lines can be added to relationship_api.php: